Biofuels: dealing with indirect land use change (ILUC)

 What is at stake?

-EU targets for biofuels, along with generous national subsidies, have helped create an industry worth €17bn a year in Europe alone.
-Many of these biofuels would no longer pass criteria for GHG savings if the emissions calculation methodology accounted for ILUC.
-Failing to address ILUC now will mean the EU’s flagship renewables policy will end up making climate change worse and billions of Euros will be wasted.
-An area of additional land twice the size of Belgium will be cleared, most likely in the developing world, to grow the lost food crops[1].
+Many conventional biofuels, in particular many types of biodiesel, have such high ILUC emissions that including these emissions would cause them to no longer pass criteria for GHG savings.
+An area of additional land up to the size of Ireland will be cleared, most likely in the developing world, to grow the lost food crops [1].
 Development groups such as Oxfam have warned of devastating impacts on poor communities in the developing world [2].

 Is there a scientific consensus that ILUC is a real problem?

-Numerous scientific and public bodies agree that ILUC is real and should be accounted for when calculating the emissions savings (or not) from biofuels.
-[3] The European Commission has ordered five separate studies of its own and consulted extensively with scientists who also agreed that ILUC is a problem, and separate ILUC CO2 ‘factors’ for each type of biofuel crop would be the best way of tackling the issue.
+Numerous scientific and public bodies agree that ILUC is real and should be accounted for when calculating the GHG emissions from biofuels [3].
+The European Commission has ordered five separate studies of its own and consulted extensively with scientists who also agreed that ILUC is a problem, and separate ILUC CO2 ‘factors’ for each type of biofuel crop would be the best way of tackling the issue.
 The latest study for the Commission’s trade department by the International Food Policy Research Institute (IFPRI) assesses the impact of various policy options for dealing with ILUC [4].
 It concludes that “emissions related to land use changes driven by biofuels policies are a serious concern”.
 It also says that biofuels in terms of environmental benefits “may not be the best tool to achieve initial (climate) targets”.

 Are biofuels being unfairly targetted?